dmetzler/micro-repo/README.md

 Read this before anything else:

 This repository holds a toy project that is not intended to be used and you can NOT expect that it will work for real one day.
-It's basically a research project to test new ideas.
-It currently doesn't even compile.
+It's basically a research project to test new ideas. ~~It currently doesn't even compile~~

 What is this?
 Why did I commit that?